Cottin/learn-mocha/README.md

-# Learn about Github Actions
+# Learn about mocha and unit tests
 Quick exercise to try out mocha and write your first unit tests.